beynar/svelte-rpc/README.md

   // The headers to send with the request
   // You can also pass a function that will be called before the fetch request, the can be async and receive the input and the path of the procedure
   headers: {},
+  // If true, the api will throw an error when the request fails
+  throwOnError: false,
   // Called when the request fails
   onError: (error) => {
     console.error(error);